 Farms enrolled in the Regenerative Agriculture Oat Pilot

-In January 2020, General Mills launched a regenerative agriculture wheat pilot with farmers in Kansas’ Cheney Reservoir watershed which provides water to more than 400,000 Wichita residents.
+In January 2020, General Mills launched a regenerative agriculture wheat pilot with farmers in the Southern Plains of Kansas’ Cheney Reservoir watershed which provides water to more than 400,000 Wichita residents.
 The company targeted this watershed in conjunction with the Kansas Department of Health and Environment to improve water quality as part of the statewide Watershed Restoration and Protection Strategy.

 The 3-year pilot is comprised of 24 wheat growers in and around the 650,000-acre watershed where more than ninety-nine percent of the land is used for agricultural purposes.
 Participating farmers will have access to continuing education via the Soil Health Academy, technical support from an Understanding Ag coach, farmer-focused field days and a private Facebook group to encourage ongoing exchange of ideas and best practices. (link to more information)